 When you get down to it our organization (Angaron Dagorhir) is a social, recreational, athletic and educational community.

 It's a place that bolsters social skills, education in history, athletic activities such as physical skill and knowledge of battlefield tactics, various time-tested non-combative skills such as sewing, weaving, embroidery, drumming, folk dancing and camping as well as creativity and encouragement to go beyond the modern and even beyond the historical, into a place of fantasy and excitement.

 Is Angaron Dagorhir a non-profit?

-Yes, technically.
-We are required by our Chapter Contract with the DBGA (Dagorhir Battle Game Association) to actively operate as a non-profit, though at this time we are not officially registered as such.
-We do have plans to do so when we are able.
+We are required by our Chapter Contract with the DBGA (Dagorhir Battle Game Association) to actively operate as a non-profit, though before 2018 we were not officially registered as such.

-Up until 2016 we have had little to no true organization or paperwork, nor have we had records and/or files that were furnished to the IRS or anywhere else (this will change).
+Up until 2016 we had little to no true organization or paperwork, nor have we had records and/or files that were furnished to the IRS or anywhere else (this will change).
 None-the-less, our past elected officials have always ran this chapter as a non-profit with little to no funds in its treasury.

 Do you accept donations?